Dogs over three months must be microchipped and registered with Council.

 The dangerous dog category applies if your dog is declared menacing, dangerous or is classified as a restricted breed dog (Animal Welfare Victoria).

-The concession fee only applies to pensioners and veterans - more information is provided below.
+The concession rate only applies to pensioners and veterans - more information is provided below.

 Fee exemptions